Skip to content

 Lobby & Advocacy

 Evidence shows that gender inequalities deepen in times of crisis, like pandemics.
-To be better prepared for pandemics, governments should strive to ensure health systems take care of people of all genders.
+To be better prepared for pandemics, governments should strive to ensure health systems care for people of all genders.
 We call upon policymakers in the Netherlands and worldwide to take bold steps and concretely respond to gender inequalities in global health policymaking.

 In this video, we explain why we need to talk about gender in global health policymaking: